 Upper eyelid surgery in Sydney is one of the popular treatments executed at The Dr Lanzer Clinic.
 It is not only popular in Sydney, but also NSW and the rest of Australia.

-As the name suggests, this procedure is focussed on the upper eyelid and on providing the patient with a more youthful appearance.
+As the name suggests, this procedure is focused on the upper eyelid and on providing the patient with a more youthful appearance.
 Subsequently, the treatment can also be used to tackle conditions such as ptosis.
-It is important to gain some knowledge about a surgery procedure such as this before going ahead, so Dr Lanzer and his associates provide all the information required on the website.
+It is important to gain some knowledge about a surgical procedure such as this before going ahead, so Dr Lanzer and his associates provide all the information required on the website.
 To learn more about upper eyelid surgery in Sydney, please read through our blepharoplasty guide below.

 What Is Upper Blepharoplasty?

 Upper blepharoplasty is another word for upper eyelid surgery in Sydney.
 Another type of blepharoplasty is transconjunctival blepharoplasty, which focuses on the lower eyelid.

 During upper eyelid surgery in Sydney, the cosmetic surgery will focus on the patient’s upper lids.
 The procedure can involve removing excess skin or loose skin from the eyelid, but also the removal of soft tissue such as fat.
 Before the procedure takes place, the cosmetic surgery will evaluate if fat, skin, or both need to be removed.

 Even though there are various techniques that can be done during eyelid surgery, we will focus on one specific technique to illustrate how the procedure is done.